Only from a company completely dedicated to innovation.

 Spring, Fiberglass and Neoprene Vibration Isolators, Isolation Hangers and Base Frame solutions.
 Vibration is caused by motion from components in a complex piping system under thermal stresses or by mechanical equipment.
 Senior Flexonics’ vibration isolation products have been used to reduce the transmission of noise and vibration onto a building structure.
 Learn More

 Visit our Learning Centre

-Metal Hose, Metal Expansion Joints
+Metal Expansion Joints for HVAC applications

 Metal Expansion Joints

 All materials expand and contract with thermal change.
 In the case of piping systems, this dimensional change can produce excessive stresses throughout the piping system and at fixed points such as vessels and rotating equipment, as well as within the piping itself.
-A practical and cost effective means of achieving piping system flexibility in a compact design is through the application of expansion joints.
-The most efficient piping system is the shortest and most directly routed system and expansion joints make this possible.
+A practical and cost effective means of achieving piping system flexibility in a compact design is through the application of metal expansion joints.
+The most efficient piping system is the shortest and most directly routed system and metal expansion joints make this possible.
 Metal expansion joints provide an excellent solution for isolation of settlement, seismic deflection, mechanical vibration and sound attenuation.

 Designing of Bellows: